 - Kallumalai Arulmigu Sri Subramaniyar Temple, Perak

 Somehow that’s why visiting each of these countries is different as I did see more churches in the Philippines, traces of both Buddhism and Hinduism in the ruins of Angkor Wat in Cambodia, and Buddhist wonder (Borobudur) and Hindu temple (Prambanan) co-existed in the same city Yogyakarta in Java, Indonesia.

 Let’s get sporty!
 Best beaches and tropical islands

 Malaysia has some of the best beaches in Southeast Asia surrounded by pristine beaches.
-Not only that, it has the outstanding infrastructure, transportation, and tourist services to back up.
+Not only that, it has outstanding infrastructure, transportation, and tourist services to back up.

 While you may just want to enjoy the heat, some sun, and have a dip in the seawater, it has so many more things to do like snorkeling, diving, watersports, and so on.
-You simply must add a day or two by the beach for your visit in Malaysia, and here are a number of best beaches in Malaysia that you can consider:
+You simply must add a day or two by the beach for your visit to Malaysia, and here are a number of best beaches in Malaysia that you can consider:

 - Perhentian Islands

 - Pulau Rawa, Mersing

 - Langkawi: Pantai Cenang, Pantai Tengah, and Payar Island